ReeseLin/gitskills/README.md

 # gitskills
 # this is test Conflict
-# this is want to conflict
+# this is want to ok conflict
 # this is the master add
-# this is the okkk add
+# this is the okkk add change